washcycle/mlflow/docs/source/tutorial.rst

 Now that you have packaged your model using the MLproject convention and have identified the best model, it is time to deploy the model using :doc:`models`.
 An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools — for example, real-time serving through a REST API or batch inference on Apache Spark.
+The default REST endpoint is accessible by this pattern ``http(s)//host:port/invocations``.

 In the example training code, after training the linear regression model, a function in MLflow saved the model as an artifact within the run.